-The application deadline for the 2014 Edward E. Carlson Student Leadership Award is Tuesday, April 15th, 2014.
-Interviews with finalists will occur the week of April 21st, date to be determined.
+The application deadline for the 2013 Edward E. Carlson Student Leadership Award is Friday, April 11th, 2014.
+Interviews with finalists will occur on Tuesday, April 22nd.

 How to apply

-Please email a complete application packet in PDF format to firstname.lastname@example.org by Tuesday, April 2nd.
-A completed application packet will include the following components:
+Please email a completed application packet to firstname.lastname@example.org by 11:59 pm on Friday, April 11th.
+A completed application packet will include the following: